BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Galaxy Overdensities from NIRCam Pure-parallel Fields

 \subsubsection{Highest Overdensity Factor: BEACON\_0332-2745\_z3.32}

 We identify BEACON\_0332-2745\_z3.32 as the overdensity with the highest overdensity factor of $\delta=25.0$, corresponding to 32\,$\sigma$, which lies at $z=3.32$.
-The density map shows that the potential member galaxies are distributed into one compact clustering, with another small clustering on the other side, covering total projected size of $3\times2.4$ cMpc.
+The density map (Figure~\ref{fig:system3}) shows that the potential member galaxies are distributed into one compact clustering, with another small clustering on the other side, covering a total projected size of $3\times2.4$ cMpc.

-The system hosts a total stellar mass of $3.6\times10^{10} M_\odot$, which corresponds to an estimated halo mass of $5.0\times10^{12} M_\odot$.
-We identify 20 potential galaxy members, of with 9 lie within the $4\sigma$ contour.
+The system hosts a total stellar mass of $3.6\times10^{10} M_\odot$, which corresponds to an estimated total dark matter mass of $1.7\times10^{12} M_\odot$.
+We identify 20 potential galaxy members, of which 9 lie within the $4\sigma$ contour.
 All of the potential galaxy members are classified as star-forming galaxies, marking the early phase formation of the galaxy overdensity, a stark contrast to the highly quiescent system BEACON\_0447-2637\_z2.00 at lower redshift.